 Dogs for Drug Rehab

-When it comes to addiction recovery, drugs have truly proven to be man’s best friend.
+When it comes to addiction recovery, dogs have truly proven to be man’s best friend.
 Psychologists have found that therapy dogs’ unconditional love can help even the most isolated and antisocial addicts open up to their counselors.
 During group discussions, dogs have also shown uncanny abilities to recognize the participants who are feeling too anxious to participate.
 Their presence has helped facilitate amazing personal breakthroughs in these talks.
 Finally, petting and playing with dogs has been especially helpful for depressed patients to feel calm and ready to confront their addictive behaviors.

 Horses can also provide love and companionship, but their main role during inpatient drug treatment is to teach addicts responsibility and accountability.
 With equine therapy, rehab patients are expected to care for a single horse for the duration of their treatment programs.
 Cleaning, grooming, and riding the horses teach addicts that their actions have repercussions, and that they are able to produce positive outcomes with effort and diligence.
 These activities can also be soothing in and of themselves, giving patients a relaxing break from more stressful therapies.